Deploy OpenNebula on-prem with an ISO

 MTU size

 VXLAN networks are totally internal and have no access to external networks.
-By default they can be considered a totally isolated net.
-External access from/to this networks must be configured.
+By default they can be considered totally isolated.
+External access to/from these networks must be configured.

 Determining the VM identifier